VaniaTominc/GA---Project-01/README.md

 + ### Styling (day 1 – day 7)

 Throughout the week, in addition to building JavaScript functions, I also worked on building CSS.
 From the beginning, I knew what my page was supposed to look like, but I didn’t know what colour scheme to use.
 Thus, it changed several times during the week.
-I wanted to create a “Soviet” themed game, and one of the ways to achieve it was to use colour scheme, typical for the Cold War period.
+I wanted to create a “Soviet” themed game, and one of the ways to achieve it was to use a colour scheme, typical for the Cold War period.
 I also chose sound effects that are more Russian-oriented.
 All in all, I think I managed to create a unique online game.

 <br />